What Is The Greatest Common Factor For 4 And 8

 Euclidean Algorithm

 For larger numbers, the Euclidean algorithm offers an efficient, step‑by‑step process that avoids extensive factorization.
-Because of that, the algorithm repeatedly replaces the larger number by the remainder of dividing it by the smaller number, until the remainder becomes zero.
-The last non‑zero remainder is the GCF Small thing, real impact..
+The algorithm repeatedly replaces the larger number by the remainder of dividing it by the smaller number, until the remainder becomes zero.
+The last non‑zero remainder is the GCF Worth keeping that in mind..

 • Step 1: 8 ÷ 4 = 2 remainder 0